-Height controls (ex Pound Road) are based on a typical residential floor to floor height of 3 metres, with a 1.5 metre allowance for roof articulation and a 1 metre basement projection.
+Height controls (ex the Pound Road Precinct) are based on a typical residential floor to floor height of 3 metres, with a 1.5 metre allowance for roof articulation and a 1 metre basement projection.

-Height controls (Pound Road) are based on a ground floor height of 4 metres, a typical residential floor to floor height of 3 metres, with a 1.5 metre allowance for roof articulation and no basement projection.
+Height controls for the Pound Road Precinct are based on a ground floor height of 4 metres, a typical residential floor to floor height of 3 metres, with a 1.5 metre allowance for roof articulation and no basement projection.

-- a.
-Well articulated building forms that are setback to incorporate landscaping, open space and separation between buildings. - b.
+- Well articulated building forms that are setback to incorporate landscaping, open space and separation between buildings. - b.
 Well articulated building forms with a "pedestrianfriendly" scale and provides for landscaping, open space and separation between buildings. - c.
-Setbacks that preserve and protect existing trees around the permiter of sites and provide effective deep soil areas that are able to create a garden setting, including substantial tree canopy to all sides of the building.
+Setbacks that preserve and protect existing trees around the perimeter of sites and provide effective deep soil areas that are able to create a garden setting, including substantial tree canopy to all sides of the building.